 Is there a separate offense for committing assault and battery on public employees?

-Yes, there is a separate offense for committing assault and battery on public employees.
+YES, there is a separate offense for committing assault and battery on public employees.
 Commonwealth law states:

 “Whoever commits an assault and battery upon any public employee when such person is engaged in the performance of his duties at the time of such assault and battery, shall be punished…”

-In other words, in addition to the items necessary to prove assault and battery, the Commonwealth has the additional burden of proving both of the following:
+In other words, in addition to the items necessary to prove assault and battery, the Commonwealth has the additional burden of proving BOTH of the following:

 Note that assault and battery on a public employee may be done recklessly as well as intentionally, and intent to strike a public employee is not required when considering the occurrence of recklessness.

-What other separate assault and battery offenses are there?
+Are there other assault and battery crimes?

 There is a separate offense of assault or assault and battery on a correctional officer.